 Land that drains into Lick Creek is known as its watershed.
 The Lick Creek watershed lies on the southeastern side of the city limits, next to the densely developed Brier Creek area in Wake County.
 The watershed includes the area north of U.S. Highway 70 to Falls Lake.
 A large portion of this watershed is outside of the City of Durham within Durham County.

-Water from Lick Creek flows into Falls Lake, then it follows the Neuse River into the Albemarle-Pamlico Sound before emptying into the ocean.
+Water from Lick Creek flows into Falls Lake, then it follows the Neuse River into the Albemarle-Pamlico Sound before emptying into the Atlantic Ocean.